In this in-depth guide we review some of the latest products to help you find the best inflatable hot tub available this year.

 But you would be happy to know there are still portable sets that are perfect for small spaces.

 This small blow-up spa from ALEKO is perfect for 1 to 2 persons.
-But it is much more ideal for fitting 1 person only.
+But it is more ideal for fitting 1 person only.

-The quality is not the best but still pretty decent as it already features a drink tray, 600W bubbler, and 900W heater unit.
+The quality is not the best but still pretty decent as it already features a drink tray, 600W bubbler, and 900W water heater unit.

 Also, it takes only approximately 3 hours to heat the water.
 You could easily and quickly enjoy your relaxing hot water bath.
+This is one of the best inflatable hot tubs if you don't need many extra features.

 - Perfect for small spaces